 If your business chooses a particular logistics company, it will be like an extension of your brand.
 It doesn’t matter if they are a third-party supplier; customers will still see your brand in them whenever they receive their products.
 Your brand’s reputation is at stake, so you want to ensure that whichever transportation company you partner with has customer service that is above reproach.

 Ask them about their ease and accessibility-can they be reached 24/7?
 What about the weekends and national holidays?
 You also want to ask them how they structure their customer support.
 If you only have a single point-of-contact when you have to track your freight and other deliveries, it will save you a lot of headaches in the future and allow you to make quick decisions.If you are looking for a transportation company or logistics supplier to help you run your business successfully, here are some questions to ask to ensure that you get your money’s worth.Click To Tweet

 What technology do you use, and can you explain it to me?

-A logistics supplier’s software is key to managing and gaining visibility to their freights.
+A logistics supplier’s software is key to managing and gaining visibility of their freights.
 When talking to a potential partner, allow them the time to walk you through the technology they use.
 Ask them to explain it to you in a way that you will understand, especially if you have no background in transportation management software (TMS).

 Tell me about your staff.